Let’s talk about poop, baby.

 Pencil thin: while we all might have thin poops occasionally, chronic pencil thin may indicate rectal cancer, which narrows the opening through which stool passes.

-Blood: if it’s bright red, it usually means fissures or hemmorhoids.
+Blood: if it’s bright red, it usually means fissures or hemorrhoids.
 No big deal if it happens once in a blue moon.
 Dark red blood or black stool may indicate bleeding farther up the GI tract, and it’s a pretty big concern.
-The stool test I use detects occult blood that may not be visible.
+The stool test I use detects occult blood that may not be visible (get it here, 7th down on the test menu).
 Regardless, if you notice either recurring, see a doctor.
 Be aware also that eating beets turns your poop red.
 More of a maroon, really.

 Gray: occurs when the liver does not release enough bile salts into the stool.
 This may occur due to bile duct blockages, gallstones or liver problems.
 Pretty serious if it continues.